Aseptic Inline Sampling System FAQs

 Click here for QualiTru’s Video Training Center.

-Yes, QualiTru’s technologies are directly cited in Section 6 of the U.S. Food and Drug Administration (FDA) ’s Grade “A” Pasteurized Milk Ordinance (PMO) as the only inline aseptic sampling system that is approved for the required collection of representative samples directly from farm bulk milk tanks or silos prior to the milk being transported for processing.
+Yes, QualiTru’s technologies are directly cited in Section 6 of the U.S. Food and Drug Administration (FDA) ’s Grade “A” Pasteurized Milk Ordinance (PMO) as an approved inline aseptic sampling system required for the collection of representative samples directly from farm bulk milk tanks or silos prior to the milk being transported for processing.
 Click Here for Regulatory Approvals.

 Aseptic and Representative Sampling FAQs